abcpaem/book-manager-api/README.md

 #### TDD approach:

 - Add test for scenario 1, when trying to add a book with an ID that already exists.
 See test [here](https://htmlview.glitch.me/?https://github.com/abcpaem/book-manager-api/blob/main/docs/TestResults03.html).
+- Add test for scenario 2, when user is trying to retrieve a book with an ID that doesn't exist.
+See test [here](https://htmlview.glitch.me/?https://github.com/abcpaem/book-manager-api/blob/main/docs/TestResults04.html).